fourdollars/go-playground/fcgi-spawner/README.md

 -   **Drop-in Deployment**: Add new FastCGI applications by simply uploading a compiled binary.
 No need to restart or reload Nginx or systemd.
 -   **Static File Serving**: Optionally serve static files like HTML, CSS, and JavaScript from a designated directory, just like a standard web server.
+-   **Child Process Logging**: Captures and logs the `stdout` and `stderr` of each spawned FastCGI application, prefixing each line with the app name and PID for easy debugging.
 -   **Zero Idle Resource Usage**: Thanks to systemd socket activation, no Go processes are running when there are no requests. *(Note: This applies to the manual `systemd` deployment, not the Docker deployment.)*
 -   **Centralized Configuration**: A single, one-time setup for Nginx and systemd manages an unlimited number of FastCGI applications and static content.
 -   **Security Conscious**: Includes built-in path safety checks to prevent directory traversal attacks.